 set q=NS

-• If the resolver returns the IP address of a root server, then there is a broken delegation between the root server and the name or IP address.
-Follow the Verify a broken delegation process to find out where you have a broken delegation.
+- If the resolver returns the IP address of a root server, a broken delegation exists between the root server and the specified domain name or IP address.
+To identify the issue, follow the Verify a Broken Delegation process to locate where the delegation failure occurs.

-• If the resolver returns a “Request to server timed out”, ensure that the root hints refer to active root servers.
-To perform this, follow the View the current root hints process.
+- If the resolver displays a “Request to server timed out” message, verify that the root hints point to active root servers.
+To do this, follow the View the Current Root Hints process to confirm that each listed root server is active and reachable.

 Verify a broken delegation

-Let us begin the below verification process by querying an appropriate root server.
-This test will help you through the process of querying all DNS servers, from the root to the one that you are testing, for a broken delegation.
+Begin the verification process by querying an appropriate root server.
+This test walks you through querying each DNS server, starting from the root server and continuing to the target server, to identify any broken delegation within the DNS hierarchy.

-• When there is no “NS” resource record in the response, then the delegation is broken.
-If the response contains “NS” resource records but no “A” resource records, use set recursion to query for “A” resource records of the servers listed in the “NS” records.
+If the response does not include any NS resource records, the delegation is broken.
+However, if the response includes NS records but lacks corresponding A records, enable recursion to query the A resource records of the servers listed in the NS records.

-• If you are unable to find at least one valid IP address of an “A” resource record for each NS resource record in a zone, the delegation is broken.
+If you cannot find at least one valid A record IP address for each NS record in the zone, the delegation remains broken.

 3. To fix a broken delegation, create or update an “A” resource record in the parent zone with a valid IP address for the delegated zone’s DNS server.